wdv4758h/rst2html5slides/doc/usage.rst

 Manual positioning is annoying if all you need is a simple presentation.
 In such cases,
-you should use one of the automatic distribution functions provided by rst2html5slides.
+you should use one of the automatic distribution functions provided by :literal:`rst2html5slides`.
-There are three functions available:
+For the time being, there are three functions available:

 #. :literal:`linear`: horizontal distribution by regular increments of :literal:`data-x`.
 #. :literal:`grid`: similar to linear, but a new line is created at every 4 slides.